HOW TO FIND A JOB IN BERLIN

 2) Attend professional meetups – Berlin has what seems like a gazillion meetups for anything you can think of, especially from a professional development standpoint and more specifically, tech.
 There are meetups for agile coaches, front-end developers, lovers of Ruby, product management, and more.
 Join the related groups and start attending their events.
 During the pandemic, many of these groups have kept up their meetings through online events.
 We recommend checking out our list, Build Your Network With These Berlin Startup Meetups.

 3) Tell people you’re looking – Share this on social media, with friends and family, etc. Say it loud and proud!
 You never know who may be aware of an open position somewhere or knows someone in Berlin they can connect you with to start a conversation.
 There have been times I lost my job due to being laid off and sharing this on Twitter really helped.
 A lot of people retweeted my post and it got me in touch with several companies.
 Other people referred me to their companies and I landed not only job interviews but job offers.
 There’s truly a wonderful community of people out there willing to help.

-If you’re already in Berlin, your chances at being contacted are much higher.
+If you’re already in Berlin, your chances of being contacted are much higher.

 Sometimes, it’s as simple as being here.
 This is becoming less of a factor nowadays, but there are still some companies that might not take you too seriously if they see that you live abroad.
-Your chances at scoring a job are far better if you show a local address and phone number on your CV and can be available for in-person interviews.
+Your chances of scoring a job are far better if you show a local address and phone number on your CV and can be available for in-person interviews.

 A lot of companies are recruiting internationally.